‘Biblical proportions’: 3 months’ worth of rainfall floods Nova Scotia, forcing evacuations as crews search for missing people - KESQ

 The state of emergency declaration is meant to limit travel in heavily impacted areas, allow for the deployment of assets and facilitate the restoration of affected infrastructure, officials said.

+It remains in effect until August 5 unless officials terminate or extend it, according to the Nova Scotia government.

 “We have a scary situation here in the province.
-We had significant rainfall overnight causing extensive flooding damage,” said Houston.
+We had significant rainfall overnight causing extensive flooding damage,” said Houston on Saturday.
 “The state of emergency allows us to respond quickly when there are calls for more resources.”

-About 750 people were ordered to flee the Halifax area overnight, while more than 400 homes were evacuated in Lunenburg, authorities said Saturday.
+About 750 people were ordered to flee the Halifax area overnight Friday, while more than 400 homes were evacuated in Lunenburg, authorities said Saturday.

 In East Hants, a bridge collapse stranded residents, and there were “about several hundred people there that are sheltering on site and they’re self-sufficient,” said Kelly Ash, East Hants emergency management coordinator.